affiliate-pro/affiliate-pro/readme.txt

 == Installation ==

-1. Upload the entire `affiliate-pro` folder to the `/wp-content/plugins/` directory or download it from Plugins in WordPress Dashboard.
+1. Upload the entire 'affiliate-pro' folder to your '/wp-content/plugins/' directory or download it directly from Plugins in WordPress Dashboard.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

 = 1.0 =
-*Release Date - 5 mars 2016*
+*Release Date - 6 mars 2016*

-First BETA release.

-* Currently supports simple Adtraction API calls.

 == Frequently Asked Questions ==

-= Wich affiliate networks does this plugin support? = Adtraction.
+= Wich affiliate networks does this plugin support? =
+* Adtraction
+* Adrecord